 We hear all the time about how people cannot save any money anymore.
-The U.S. savings rate is abysmal.
-Whether it’s just by habit, convenience or lack of priorities, many people have a mindset that leads to wasting money.
+The U.S. savings rate has traditionally been abysmal, though it surged to historic levels during the pandemic.
+In normal times, though, whether it’s by habit, convenience or lack of priorities, many people have a mindset that leads to wasting money.

 If you start consciously thinking about how you spend money and make changes to the way you think about money, you can get yourself out of this habit.
 Once you start implementing a new way of thinking, you can save more money every month to build your emergency savings, contribute to your 401(k) or fund your IRA.
 Here’s how: